rjferrier/opiter/README.txt

 take states [0.01, 0.02, 0.04], we might want to test combinations (0.10, 0.01), (0.10, 0.02), etc.  We might also want to do these for each of the 'fluids' specified above.
-These combinations are easily expressed by creating sequences of OptionsDicts and using product() from the itertools library.
+These combinations are easily expressed by creating sequences of OptionsDicts and using a product function (adapted from the itertools library).

   fluids     = [water, ethanol]
   pipe_dias  = OptionsDict.sequence('pipe_diameter', [0.10, 0.15])
   velocities = OptionsDict.sequence('velocity', [0.01, 0.02, 0.04])
-  combos = itertools.product(fluids, pipe_dias, velocities)
+  combos = product(fluids, pipe_dias, velocities)

 A combination of OptionsDicts can be merged so that the client only ever needs to consult one OptionsDict.
 The string representation of